 Defining the situation refers to the process through which humans go when trying to comprehend the social situations in which they find themselves and deciding on what values and norms are relevant in guiding social interaction.
-The term 'defining the situation' was first used by W. I. Thomas (1863-1947).
+The term 'defining the situation' was first used by William Isaac Thomas who among leading American sociologists.

 If one contrasts macro-structural studies and symbolic interactionism, the concept of 'defining the situation' is associated with symbolic interactionism.
 The structural view in 'defining the situation' tends rather to focus on the situation individuals are in, not on their definition of the situation.

-W. I. Thomas brought the concept of social situation to the center of social psychology.
-In 'defining the situation', the situation is the set of values and attitudes with which the individual or the group has to deal in a process of activity and with regard to which this activity is planned and its results appreciated."
+William Isaac Thomas brought the concept of social situation to the center of social psychology.
+In 'defining the situation', the situation is the set of values and attitudes with which the individual has to deal in a process of activity and with regard to which this activity is planned and its results appreciated.

-In this explanation it will be noticed that the definition of the situation is very important.
-To understand a person's behavior in any situation it is necessary to know how he defines the situation, that is, what attitudes does it arouse in him, what values if any function in it for him, in short, what meanings does it have for him.
-"It is these meanings which determine the individual's behavior."- The Polish Peasant.
+The definition of the situation is very important.
+To understand a person's behavior in any situation it is necessary to know how he defines the situation, that is, what attitudes does it arouse in him and what meanings does it have for him.

 The Thomas Theorem and the Matthew

-Effect - As we see, this essentially methodological observation draws upon the basic
+essentially methodological observation draws upon the basic substantive concept of